Education to Careers (etc)

-The District 219 Powerful Partnerships Breakfast is an opportunity for our Niles North, Niles West and Niles Central students and staff to thank our business partners for their contributions to improving our student's academic performance and helping them prepare for a successful future.
-Building Powerful Partnerships with our parents, business partners and community organizations is imperative and is included as part of our 6 goals within our current District 219 Board of Education five-year plan.
+The District 219 Powerful Partnerships Breakfast is an opportunity for our Niles North, Niles West and Niles Central students and staff to thank our business and community partners for their contributions to improving our student's academic performance and helping them prepare for a successful future.
+Building Powerful Partnerships with our parents, businesses and community organizations is imperative and is included as part of our District 219 Board of Education goals.

 For more information, please contact:

 Lisa Edelson Education to Careers Coordinator firstname.lastname@example.org 847.626.2062